CancerDataAggregator/cda-service/README.md

 ### Testing the server

-If the `bootRun` command was successful, you should see `EXECUTING` in the output.
-At this point the server is running on port 8080 locally.
+Once the server starts you should be able to use the swagger page to execute requests.
 The swagger page is at

 	http://localhost:8080/api/swagger-ui.html